2qx/vermont.cool/teaparty/README.md

 However, in low dosages, caffeine is still a mildly addictive stimulant, so adding it to a sugary alcoholic beverage was a trifecta for increasing sales.

-In addition, as a non-carbonated beverage, it's much easier to drink more quickly than a carbonated counterparts.
+In contrast to a light beer or hard seltzer, a non-carbonated beverage can be easier to drink more quickly than a carbonated counterparts.
+Meaning habitual drinkers can easily become more addicted and drink more.

-Habitual drinkers can easily become more addicted and drink more and there is NO WARNING or label on the can or box indicating that the product was a better optimized version of a banned cocktail.
+Again, there is NO WARNING or label on the can or box indicating that the product was a better optimized version of a banned cocktail.

 ## But caffeine doesn't effect me!